the-road-to-learn-react/the-road-to-react/manuscript/react-modern/explicit-data-fetching.md

 };
 ~~~~~~~

-Second, the handler, input, and button handler receive implementation logic to update the component's state.
-The input field handler still updates the `searchTerm`; the button handler sets the `url` derived from the *current* `searchTerm` and the static API URL as a new state:
+Second, the handler (input and button handler) receives an implementation logic to update the component's state.
+The input field handler will still updates the `searchTerm`; the button handler sets the `url` derived from the *current* `searchTerm` and the static API URL as a new state:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~